Section: Information Technology

 This policy sets out guidance for implementing security measures for St. John’s University’s (St. John’s) network systems.
-The established rules for network protection enable IT Department to create and maintain a secure network for its IT infrastructure.
+The established rules for network protection enable the Information Technology (IT) Department to create and maintain a secure network for its IT infrastructure.

 The use of networks is an essential part of the day to day business of St. John’s.
-Networks not only connect many of the components of business processes together internally, but they also link the organization with its suppliers, customers, stakeholders and the outside world.
-But the fact that so much information runs through networks makes them a target for those who would try to steal that information and disrupt our business.
-Therefore, these networks need to be protected to ensure that the confidentiality, integrity and availability of St. John’s vital information is at all times secure.
+Networks not only connect many of the components of business processes together internally, but they also link the organization with its suppliers, customers, stakeholders, and the outside world.
+These networks need to be protected to ensure that the confidentiality, integrity, and availability of St. John’s vital information is at all times secure.

 St. John’s sets out appropriate security requirements to protect its information assets within its network and implements the following controls: